 The easterly part of this district is known as "Chinatown," inhabited by numerous Chinese and Asian restaurants, shops and supermarkets.
 The Bibliothèque nationale de France (National Library) has also taken up residence in this area, overlooking the Quai de la Gare on the Seine.
 To the west of the district, meander through the small village of Butte-aux-Cailles—an extraordinary find in the capital city.

-Set along the banks of the Seine, the delightful parc Andre-Citroën in this district was, of course, named in honor of the famous car manufacturer, while a little further north, overlooking the river, you'll find Paris' skyline of skyscrapers peering down at a replica (or did this one come first?) of the Statue of Liberty.
+Set along the banks of the Seine, the delightful Parc Andre-Citroën in this district was, of course, named in honor of the famous car manufacturer.
+A little further north, overlooking the river, you'll find Paris' skyline of skyscrapers peering down at a replica (or did this one come first?) of the Statue of Liberty.

 There's no denying that this is the most fashionable district of Paris.
 The Trocadero offers a remarkable view of the city, as well as the Naval Museum ( Musee de la Marine ).
 Avenue Foch is destined to impress, as is Parc des Princes (Paris-Saint-Germain Stadium) .
 West of the ring road, roams the Bois de Boulogne forest, which although best avoided after dark, is a real delight during the day.